openedx/aspects-dbt/README.rst

 ``dbt run`` will compile and create the models defined in the "aspects" dbt project.
 By default, dbt will look in the ``xapi`` schema to find source tables.
 The ``XAPI_SCHEMA`` environment variable can be used to specify a different schema.

+Testing
+*******
+As of `dbt v1.8 <https://docs.getdbt.com/reference/resource-properties/unit-tests>`, models can now be tested with UNIT tests in addition to the existing DATA tests.
+Unit tests validate the SQL model logic by building the models using a (known to be good) dataset and comparing the results to a provided 'expected' dataset.
+This is especially beneficial when updating a model to ensure the output has not changed.

+The ``unit_tests.yaml`` file in each model directory contains any tests for the models in that directory.
+The ``unit-test-seeds`` directory contains all seed data csv files.
+There is one file for each base table (event_sink & xapi) and each 'expected' dataset.

+``dbt test`` will only run data & generic tests (NOT unit tests).
+This is the default mode.

+``dbt test --selector unit_tests`` will run all unit tests.
+These require tables to be seeded first.
+To do this, add 'unit-test-seeds' to ``seed-paths:`` in ``dbt_project.yml`` and run ``dbt seed --full-refresh && dbt run --full-refresh``.

+``dbt test --selector all_tests`` will run all data/generic/unit tests.

 More Help
 =========